 So, there you have it.
 The perfect Devon Cream Tea… just needing to be recreated with a gluten free scone recipe.

-Which brings us to the BEST gluten free scone recipe.
+Which brings us to the BEST gluten free scones recipe.
 Made with my rice free flour blend B which is still mild in flavour and appropriately pale, these scones are light and oh so soft to the touch (see recipe NOTES).
 The addition of buttermilk and a little ground almond moistens the bake.
 It takes them to a level which is more than comparable with their glutenous cousins.
 And whereas gluten free scones will often be stale and hard within hours, these gluten free buttermilk scones are still soft two to three days after they come out of the oven.

 Gluten Free Buttermilk Scones or Gluten Free Buttermilk Biscuits?